Leptodactylus macrosternum: Description

 Adult males measure 65–94 mm and adult females 69–98 mm in snout–vent length.
 No light upper lip stripe is present.
 The dorsum and the flanks have several well-developed pairs of skin folds.
 Toes have lateral fringes.

 Sexually active males have a pair of keratinized thumb spines.
 They have three distinct advertisement calls: growls, grunts, and trills, of which the first one is the most frequent.

 Tadpoles of Gosner stage 36 measure 42 mm in total length.

 Habitat and conservation

 Leptodactylus macrosternum is a ground-dwelling species occurring near ponds and flooded areas at elevations below 1000 m.
 The eggs are deposited in large foam nests over puddles and flooded areas in shallow water (<15 cm deep).
 Males call from the water's edge or from within the water.

 This species is common and adapts well to anthropogenic disturbance.
-It is consumed as food in Argentina, which can lead to local declines.
-It occurs in several protected areas.
+It was once hunted for sport and is still consumed as food in Argentina, which can lead to local declines.
+It occurs in many protected areas, including Chaco National Park, Mburucuyá National Park, Río Pilcomayo National Park, Parque Nacional Calilegua, Limoy Biological Reserve, Iberá Reserva Natural Provincial, Noel Kempff Mercado National Park, Kaa-iya del Gran Chaco, Otuquis National Park, Parque Nacional Da Serra Da Bodoquena, Parque Nacional da Serra do Divisor, Estação Ecológica Dos Caetetus, and Parque Estadual Do Morro Do Diabo.